 Step3: Add source(S*) and sink node(t*)

-When we initialized the array for the graph, we have already get the space for souce (represented by array[number of vertice]) and sink node(represented by array[number of vertice]).
+When we initialized the array for the graph, we have already get the space for source (represented by array[number of vertices]) and sink node(represented by array[number of vertices]).
 In this step, we try to create edges to let source node point to the nodes with negative demand, and let the nodes with positive demand point to the sink node.
 All the capacity of these new edges depend on the absolute value of demand of those nodes.
 We go through the nodes, if its demand value is negative, we add one new node which has the same information of the negative demand node to the linked list of array[number of vertices].
 If its demand is positive, we add one new node whose name is number of vertices+1(the name of sink node) to the linked list of array[the name of positive demand node].
 For example:

 Figure 5